 I noticed how intentional you are with your use of sound.
 There is quite a lot of silence, and when there are conversations, they are very measured and often in low tones.
 It all feels deliberate and contributes to that sense of post-war disillusionment and longing for something they have been separated from.
 But I would like to circle back to the writing process.
 How did you go about crafting the story?

-I started from an emotional place, the feeling of being in limbo and the restlessness many immigrants experience while waiting for their lives to begin, and the grief of losing connection to something familiar.
-A lot of the film unfolded by allowing my subconscious to breathe on the page.
+I started with an emotional story I’m familiar with, the feeling of being in limbo, the restlessness many immigrants experience while waiting for their lives to begin, and the grief of losing connection to something familiar.
+And then, a lot of the film unfolded by allowing my subconscious to breathe on the page.
 It felt almost like writing a poem.

-I knew there was something I wanted to express visually through the writing, so I let it take its time, and this took a few years, actually, just slowly nurturing it.
-Then, after I had my child, things really started to move more quickly.
-I also reflected on childhood memories.
-Some things had stayed with me without me fully understanding them, like the Catholic nuns around us back then.
-Later, I began to see their meaning and worked them into the screenplay.
+I knew there was something I wanted to express visually through the writing, so I let it take its time.
+It unfolded slowly over a few years.
+And then after I had my child, things began to move more quickly.

 Let us talk about translating the written work into production.
 A few names appear in the production credits, which include you as a co-producer and an executive producer.
 Can you talk about the basis and strategy behind your partnerships with your co-producers?